 I wanted to paint the shiplap wall black (also complementing our black and white kitchen cabinets), and chose Sherwin Williams Black Magic.
 I love it pops and how real the shiplap looks under the black paint!

-I didn’t decide to do this accent wall until I had already started the shiplap, but once I saw Simple Life Pastor’s Wife post about using these modern wallpaper stencils by Cutting Edge Stencils, I couldn’t get the idea out of my head.
-I ultimately decided to do it by hand to save money, since I already had the paint in hand and it was a relatively small area.
+I didn’t decide to do this accent wall until I had already started the shiplap, and the idea was stuck in my head once I saw Simple Life Pastor’s Wife post about using these modern wallpaper stencils by Cutting Edge Stencils.
+I did it by hand to save money, since I already had the paint in-hand and it was a relatively small area.

-I just looked at inspiration photos online and created my own pattern.
+After looking for inspiration photos online, I created my own pattern.
 I went with a black pattern on the white wall near the garage door and I love how it turned out.
 It was so much fun to create this mudcloth accent wall and it totally looks like wallpaper.
 I’m already thinking of how I can do something similar in another area of our house.

 I bought some black wrought iron shelf brackets at Hobby Lobby to mount to the wall behind the washer and dryer.
 They will hold a 12″ board, so they should provide better storage for all my laundry items.

 I love my huge framed wipe-off board on the black wall.
-I love the contrast against the black shiplap wall and it helps me stay organized by keeping everything in one place.
+It has a nice contrast against the black shiplap wall and it helps me stay organized by keeping everything in one place.
 I rehung all our baskets and storage items on the walls.
 We use white coat hooks for storage of jackets and shoes behind the door.